 Since the UE location depends on the satellite type, i.e., GSO or NGSO it is equivalent to split the NTN frequency error test case in two test cases one for GSO and the other for NGSO.

-Proposal 1: Split the NB-IoT NTN frequency error test case in two test cases, one each for GSO and NGSO.
+Proposal 1: Split the NB-IoT and eMTC NTN frequency error test cases each in two test cases, one for GSO and the other for NGSO.

 Accompanying CRs in Ref.
 [1] and [2], split the test case in TS 36.521-4 and align the applicability TS 36.521-2, respectively.